ozontech/file.d/pipeline/README.md

 to apply logical operation on their results.

 Params:
-  - `logical_op` - value from logical operations list.
+  - `op` - value from logical operations list.
 Required.
   - `operands` - list of another do-if nodes.
 Required non-empty.

 Example: